We

 Please

-wait for the video to initialise
+wait for the videos to initialise

 Note: